DerLando/S9-MinSrfLib/documentation/paper.md

         \label{fig:6 Test cases for the triangle prism test}
 \end{figure}

 After some more tests it became clear, that meshes with more vertices take more iterations to get to the same area as meshes with less vertices.
-So we ran the test again, with roughly 1000 iterations for all subdivisions, which equals roughly 3 times the iteration count of the hightest subdivision level of the last run.
+So we ran the test again, with 1000 iterations for all subdivisions, which equals roughly 3 times the iteration count of the hightest subdivision level of the last run.

 |Vertex count|Iterations|Runtime [s]|Area    |Min curvature|Max curvature|Average curvature|
 |------------|----------|-----------|--------|-------------|-------------|-----------------|